Skip to content

 Penzeys Spices for the win!

 For this blog post, since I took SO MANY PICTURES of my mustard-making process, this post is a photo tour of my projects, with captions.
-I hope you enjoy!
+I hope you enjoy it!

 Throughout this post, you are going to see a few kitchen essentials in many of the photos.
 I LOVE my Lodge enameled cast iron pots for making jams and other preserves.
 The Lodge Enameled 4.6-quart Dutch Oven is the absolute perfect size, but for this “Mustard Mania” I had to break out the larger 7-quart Oval Dutch Oven also (my oval one isn’t a Lodge, but it’s very similar.)